Lunch Bunch Mentoring

 - Problem Solving: Students will practice taking on challenges and identify the importance of seeking a solution rather than problem avoidance, resulting in greater success in school and life.

-- Community: Students will identify components of their personal communities and discuss how these components work together.
+- Community: Students will identify the components of their personal communities and discuss how these components work together.
 By considering different perspectives, students will better understand themselves, and others in their community including peers, family members, and teachers.

 Students in grades 3 – 5 attending Title I schools with significant at-risk populations.
 Students are recommended by their teachers, school social workers, and/or school administration.